 Hand washing tips from Special Olympics Health Messenger Nyasha Derere

-- COVID-19 vaccine: Please click here for two easy-read booklets on the vaccine by HCARDD.
-(New January 2021)
+• COVID-19 vaccine: Please click here for two easy-read booklets on the vaccine by HCARDD.
+Please contact your doctor with any vaccine discussions and questions.

-- Community Living BC: Please click here for Community Living BC’s COVID-19 information.
+• Community Living BC: Please click here for Community Living BC’s COVID-19 information.
 Please click here for the CLBC COVID-19 Weekly Updates for individuals and families.
-Please click here for their really helpful collection of plain-language resources (new May 2020).
+Please click here for their really helpful collection of plain-language resources.

-- Health care settings during COVID-19: Please click here for a toolkit created by B.C. individuals with disabilities and families for use when you have to go into health care settings during COVID-19.
-(New June 2020)
+• Health care settings during COVID-19: Please click here for a toolkit created by B.C. individuals with disabilities and families for use when you have to go into health care settings during COVID-19.